1099 form: What is it used for?

 There are several sources from where one is able to purchase form 1099 depending on filing status and preference.
 Most common sources are the following:

-• IRS Website: Access safe official 1099 forms from IRS.gov.
+• IRS Website: Access safe official 1099 forms from IRS official web site.

 • Tax programs: The majority of tax programs this year generate fill-in form 1099 returns.